laravel-streams/streams-core/docs/sources.md

 ## Extending

-You can very likely provide a custom source adapter for **any source of information** you might encounter.
+You can create and register a custom source adapter for **any source of information** you might encounter.

 ### Custom Sources

-@todo talk about developing custom source adapters.
+**@todo Talk about developing custom source adapters.**